-To identify a good-fitting (in a least-squares sense) ultrametric that could be displayed consistently with respect to a given fixed order, we provide the M-file, ultrafnd\confit.m, and give an application below to the supreme\agree data.
-The input proximity matrix (prox) is supreme\agree; the permutation that determines the order in which the heuristic optimization strategy seeks the inequality constraints to define the obtained ultrametric is chosen at random (randperm(9)); thus, the routine could be rerun to see whether local optima are obtained in identifying the ultrametric (but still constrained by exactly the same object order (conperm), given here as the identity (the colon notation, 1:9, can be used generally in MATLAB to produce the sequence, 1 2 3 4 5 6 7 8 9).
+To identify a good-fitting (in a least-squares sense) ultrametric that could be displayed consistently with respect to a given fixed order, we provide the M-file, ultrafnd\confit.m, and give an application below to the supreme\agree.dat data.
+The input proximity matrix (prox) is supreme\agree.dat; the permutation that determines the order in which the heuristic optimization strategy seeks the inequality constraints to define the obtained ultrametric is chosen at random (randperm(9)); thus, the routine could be rerun to see whether local optima are obtained in identifying the ultrametric (but still constrained by exactly the same object order (conperm), given here as the identity (the colon notation, 1:9, can be used generally in MATLAB to produce the sequence, 1 2 3 4 5 6 7 8 9).
 For output, we provide the ultrametric identified in find with VAF of 73.69%.
 For completeness, the best AR matrix (least-squares) to the input proximity matrix using the same constraining order (conperm) is given by arobprox with a VAF of 99.55%.
-The found ultrametric would display a VAF of 74.02% when compared against this specific best-fitting AR approximation to the original proximity matrix.